-You notice the benefits of its Dual Motor Drive system as the Prius Plug-In feels eager enough around town, accelerating off the line with plenty of power and making swift and near silent progress.
+There are different driving modes including Eco and even a Power mode, which makes the engine and motor setup even more responsive to accelerator inputs.
+You'll notice the benefits of the Dual Motor Drive system as the Prius Plug-In feels eager enough around town, accelerating off the line with plenty of power and making swift and near-silent progress.

 Sophisticated suspension means there’s ride quality to match, too.
 The setup takes bumps in its stride and feels soft and compliant most of the time, whether that’s in town or at higher speeds, yet it’s also surprisingly good to drive.
 The Prius delivers decent agility and relatively composed handling for an eco-friendly car, even if the steering has next to no feel.

 The CVT automatic gearbox actually helps refinement as long as you don’t accelerate too hard.
 The assistance from the Dual Motor setup means the engine doesn’t have to rev too hard so long as you don’t press the accelerator flat to the floor – if you do things do get a bit noisy as the CVT gearbox holds the revs high for maximum acceleration.

 The system recoups energy when braking, too, so you can top up on the move.
 Plug in overnight and you can fully charge the 8.8kWh battery pack in just under four hours using a domestic socket.
 This drops to around two-and-a-half hours with a wallbox charger that makes the most of the car’s 3.3kW charging.

 It’s all fairly positive for the Prius Plug-In, then.
 A refresh in 2019 upgraded the rear bench to three seats – at launch, there were only two seats in the back, which limited practicality.
 However, there’s still only 191 litres of boot space with the rear seats in place, owing to a bigger battery pack compared to the regular Prius.